hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 of failure (at the server hardware layer through vMotion and at the network layer through virtual distributed networking.)
 In addition, having ESXi failover to a DR datacenter provides recovery in the case of a total data center outage See the Disaster Recovery section.

+Additional failover can be provide by the Active/Active installation mode.

 #### Terraform Enterprise Servers (VMware Virtual Machine)